 IT 150LT: Web Design: Introduction to DHTML.
 (3) Hands-on course in designing and developing dynamic World Wide Web sites using DHTML (Dynamic HTML) Students will learn how to use DHMTL - which is a combination of HTML, JavaScript, and Cascading Style Sheets, or CSS-to control the display of content on Web pages and to allow the content to change in response to user interactions.
-Prerequisite IT 145LT.

-IT 225LT: TCP/IP on Windows NT.
+Prerequisite: IT 145LT.
+IT 165LT: Introduction to Web Authoring.
+(3) This course is an introduction to making and designing web pages using HTML generating software.
+Students learn how to make well-designed web pages from simple to the complex.
+Site creation with text, graphics, tables, Cascading Style Sheets, and simple animation effects are included.
+Design principles as they apply to the World Wide Web are also presented.
+Cross-listed as CT 165LT.
+No knowledge of HTML is required.
+IT 210LT: Introduction to Geographic Information Systems (GIS).
+(3) Introductory course in geographic information systems covering a general overview of the uses of GIS, hardware and software requirements, and manipulation of data sets.
+Students get hands-on experience with map production and GIS application development.
+Prerequisite: CT 102LT or permission of instructor.
+IT 225LT: TCP/IP.
+(3) This class covers the skills necessary to implement, administer, and troubleshoot information systems that incorporate TCP/IP.
+(Was Microsoft TCP/IP) Prerequisite: IT 120LT.

+IT 226LT: Web Servers.
 (3)

-This class covers the skills necessary to implement, administer, and troubleshoot information systems that incorporate Microsoft TCP/IP.

-Prerequisite: IT 120LT.

-IT 226LT: Microsoft Internet Information Server.
-(3) This class covers the skills necessary to implement, administer, and troubleshoot information systems that incorporate Microsoft Internet Information Server.
+This class covers the skills necessary to implement, administer, and troubleshoot information systems that incorporate Apache and Microsoft IIS.
+(Was Microsoft Internet Information Server)

 Prerequisite: IT 120LT.